KSorte/Risk-Aware-Path-Planning/README.md

 - Be careful of the coordinate order!
 The map stores coordinates in (east, north) order.
 The bottom left of the plot corresponds to 0,0 (similar to a mathematical x,y axis).
 -  Only the path step start and end points are considered (so cutting corners is a valid tactic!)

-### Hint:
-Your path planner should try to optimize BOTH length and cost.
-There may be multiple "good" ways to get from point A to point B. For example if path 1 has cost=0 and length=20 but path 2 has cost=1 but length=10 which one is "better"?
-What if the zip only has a range of 10?

-# Some guiding principles...

-## Your answer does not need to be perfect.

-## Simple is better than complex

-## Readability Counts

-## Practicality and pragmatic problem solving trump perfection

-## Feel free to email questions to your recruiter / the engineer who sent you this problem if you have any!